 - Cordons or area pricing

 What is “equitable mobility”?

+The POEM Project explored the relationship between pricing policies and equitable mobility.
 The POEM Community Task Force has developed a working draft Equitable Mobility Framework to inform decision making and guide policy analysis around pricing strategies.
 The Equitable Mobility Framework was inspired by and adapted from the Greenlining Institute’s Mobility Equity Framework.
-It is a living document and will continue to be refined throughout the POEM project process.

 POEM Community Task Force

 The POEM Community Task Force began meeting in January 2020.
 The City appointed Task Force members following a two-month, open recruitment process in late 2019.
 The Task Force was comprised of 19 members representing diverse perspectives, interests and expertise from across our community.
 The group met monthly between January 2020 and July 2021.

 The Task Force’s charge, as defined in its charter was to: “inform PBOT and BPS as they consider if and how new pricing strategies could potentially be used more intentionally to improve mobility, address the climate crisis and advance equity for people historically underserved by the transportation system in Portland, including, but not limited to, BIPOC, low-income Portlanders and people with disabilities.”